top of page

 • Diastolic (bottom): Pressure between beats

-A normal reading is below 120/80 mmHg.High blood pressure is 130/80 mmHg or higher, consistently.
+A normal reading is below 120/80 mmHg.
+High blood pressure is defined as 130/80 mmHg or higher, consistently.

-Here’s the key thing: High blood pressure rarely presents symptoms, which is why it’s called “the silent condition.”
+Here’s the key thing: High blood pressure rarely presents symptoms, which is why it’s often called “the silent condition.”
 No pain, no warning signs — just internal wear and tear.

 But here’s the part that matters most: